National Head Office in Kingston, ON:

 Learn more about the Paddle Canada election process.

 The following Board positions are still vacant: Director Nunavut, Director Yukon and Director Northwest Territories

 The Board appoints Eric Williams to the position of President Emeritus in recognition and appreciation of his distinguished service to Paddle Canada.
 A President Emeritus may serve as a counselor, mentor or historian to the Board and is entitled to attend Board meetings but shall have no vote.
 A President Emeritus shall not be required to pay membership dues.

 Serving on a Paddle Canada committee can be a great way to give back to paddling and to learn more about our great paddling nation.
 Committees are also stepping-stones for individuals interested in serving on the Board of Directors as a Regional Representative.

-The PCC develops policies and procedures that are common to all four Paddle Canada training programs; assists the PDC’s in their development of training and teaching resources for Paddle Canada instructors; receives feedback on common policies and common elements of all Paddle Canada programs; assists in resolving disputes between PDC’s and other projects tasked as necessary by the PC Board of Directors.
+The Program Coordination Committee develops policies and procedures that are common to all four Paddle Canada training programs; assists the PC’s in their development of training and teaching resources for Paddle Canada instructors; receives feedback on common policies and common elements of all Paddle Canada programs; assists in resolving disputes between PC’s and other projects tasked as necessary by the Paddle Canada Board of Directors.